 National Centre for Australian Children's Literature

-The CBCA and the National Centre for Australian Children’s Literature Inc (the ‘Centre’) are delighted to form a formal partnership which will support our shared goal to promote and celebrate Australian creators of children’s books.
+The CBCA and the National Centre for Australian Children’s Literature Inc (the ‘Centre’) are delighted to have a formal partnership which will support our shared goal to promote and celebrate Australian creators of children’s books.

 The Centre’s history and development

 The Centre began as the Lu Rees Archives in 1974.
 Lu Rees, then President of the CBCA ACT Branch, proposed a national collection of Australian children’s books and files about the creators’ works.
 These would inspire teachers, librarians and caregivers who would share with children their enthusiasm and knowledge about children’s stories and their creators and so inspire a love of language, art and enhance literacy.
 The collection grew with publishers’ and creators’ support and moved to the University of Canberra in 1980 so it could develop further and inspire future teachers, librarians and the general community.
 Over 19 years, the CBCA provided funds for part-time staff to support and grow the Centre, so our two organisations have been collaborators for many years.
+The Centre and the CBCA continue its relationship through the national Children’s Book Week artwork being housed, documented and made available to the public.

 The National Centre for Australian Children's Literature aims to be a dynamic and exciting place where young people discover words and images, where authors and illustrators share ideas, where researchers explore questions and where all ages are immersed in creative experiences.